 In more severe cases the following treatments may be used.

 - Raise the leg and apply warm compresses.
 This can be done with a hot flannel placed over the vein or using a blanket and hot water bottles.
 Take care not to burn.

 - Elastic supports or compression stockings can help to reduce swelling whilst the inflammation settles.

 - Painkilling medication — paracetamol, aspirin or non-steroidal anti-inflammatories such as ibuprofen.
 Always check with your doctor or pharmacist before taking any medication.

 - Anti-inflammatory gels or creams such as ibuprofen gel may be useful in mild cases.

-- Low molecular weight heparin (LMWH) medications, e.g. enoxaparin, may help to reduce swelling and pain and also decrease the chances of blood clots moving further up the vein and causing a DVT.
+- Low molecular weight heparin (LMWH) medications, for example, enoxaparin, may help to reduce swelling and pain and also decrease the chances of blood clots moving further up the vein and causing a DVT.

-- Antibiotics should be taken if infection is present.
+- Antibiotics should be taken if an infection is present.